neuropsychology/neuropsychology.R/Course/Introduction.md

 And that is, thanks to R.

-*Disclaimer: I am not a statistican nor a programmer at all, just an interested user.*
+*Disclaimer: I am not a statistican nor a programmer, just an interested user.*

 ### The Myth